ahurkatolto/wizerme/README.md

 # Wizer.me hax
  - A javascript code snippet to show Wizer.me answers.
 Big hax.
-Bug junk.
+Big junk.
 ### 🔮 How to install/use?
 1. Install Tampermonkey into your browser. ([Link](https://www.tampermonkey.net))
 2. On the top-right, click on Tampermonkey and inside that open Dashboard.